-On August 23, 2017, James C. Campbell was appointed to the Board of Directors.
-Mr. Campbell is recently retired.
-Previously, he was an aviation executive and commercial pilot.
+On February 28, 2021, James C. Campbell was appointed to the Company's Advisory Board - Stakeholder Relations.
+Mr. Campbell is a recently retired aviation executive and commercial pilot.
 Mr. Campbell has had a long involvement with the mineral exploration sector in Manitoba.
+The Company thanks Mr. Campbell for his service as a director from August 23, 2017 to February 28, 2021.